Interested in Undergraduate Research?

 Look into Linfield University and Linfield Research Institute!

 Faculty maintain active research programs, spanning topics from high energy physics to surface science and materials properties.
 Physics faculty also actively collaborate with the mathematics and chemistry departments.
 Every year, several students are employed as research assistants during the school year.
 A larger number of positions are available in the summer, for full time work.

-Linfield College and LRI together maintain well equipped research laboratories, and machine and glass blowing shops.
+Linfield University and LRI together maintain well equipped research laboratories, and machine and glass blowing shops.

 Linfield faculty consider student independent projects so important that they are incorporated directly into the coursework.
 Students start out gradually, with closely guided projects, in the advanced lab (PHYS-395), and venture into more independent work in electronics, and machine shop courses.
 By their senior year, they are prepared to complete a large independent project, which is written up for the senior thesis.
 Student projects range widely, from engineering design work, to applied physics, to theoretical physics.

-Jennifer T. Heath, Ph.D., Physics Department, Linfield College McMinnville, Oregon 97128
+Jennifer T. Heath, Ph.D., Physics Department, Linfield University McMinnville, Oregon 97128

 jheath (at) linfield.edu